371student/SENG371Project/README.md

 # Estimation and Timeline

 #### Task Breakdown and Estimations
 Task | Importance | Effort
 ---- | ---- | ----
 Streamline the process | 8 | 7
 There should be 1 file created at runtime (the output.csv)| 6 | 7
 Run gitstats in quiet mode | 9 | 8
 Prompt user for git info, repo link etc .. instead of following the readme | 5 | 5 Inform user of current script status during runtime | 3 | 4 Incorporate matplotlib into script | 10 | 5
-Increase performance    |  7|  10
+Increase performance | 7 | 10
 Look into non-python repositories | 6 | 9
+Further analysis of data | 10 | 8